w3c/vc-di-ecdsa-test-suite/README.md

 ### Configuring the Test Data
 The tests run a set of static test vectors.
 The vectors are configured in the `credentials` section of a suite.

-Credentials consists of 3 properties:
+Credentials configuration consists of 3 properties:
-- create for issuance or VC creation tests.
+- `create` for issuance or VC creation tests.
-- verify for VC verification tests.
+- `verify` for VC verification tests.
+  - Some `verify` sections contain multiple credentials and pointers for test data.
-- interop for VC interoperability tests.
+- `interop` for VC interoperability tests.

 The test vector configuration consists of 1-3 paths to json objects:
 - The property `document` is a path to an unsigned credential.
   - `document` is required by all tests.